The Hub 2.0 DNS Manager makes it easy to manage DNS records right from the Hub control panel.

 13.1 Getting StartedCopy chapter anchor to clipboard

-To access the DNS panel in Hub 2.0, click the top-level DNS menu item.
+To access the DNS Manager in Hub 2.0, click the DNS menu button.
 This will open the DNS settings and options available in Hub 2.0.

 If you haven’t set up a domain on your site, click the + Add domain button to start adding your first domain to the Hub.

 If a site is already connected, use the Add a Domain (plus icon) button to open the Add a Domain setup option.

 13.2 Domains OverviewCopy chapter anchor to clipboard

 If a domain is already connected to the Hub domain manager, the Domain will be listed in the DNS Manager.

 If a domain was added but has not propagated or the nameservers were not connected yet, the Pending nameserver setup notification will display.

 Clicking the settings icon (three dots) opens the DNS management and configuration menu:

 - Recheck DNS – checks if the domain is properly connected to the nameservers.